Shivu-16/WeChat---The-Chat-WebApp/README.md

-# WiChat 2.0
+# WeChat

-WiChat 2.0 is a feature-rich MERN stack real-time chat application, designed for seamless communication with a modern and intuitive user experience.
+WeChat is a feature-rich MERN stack real-time chat application, designed for seamless communication with a modern and intuitive user experience.
 It supports individual, media sharing, and advanced messaging features.

 ## Table of Contents